 One of the most common reasons someone cancels their student loans is because of total disability.
 If a person cannot work and earn a steady income due to a disability, your creditor is more likely to write off the debt (if you provide proof).

 To get your student loan cancelled due to disability, you need to send a letter from a medical expert stating that you are permanently unfit for work.
 You also need to provide documents proving that you receive disability-related benefits.
 That may be in the form of industrial injuries benefit, employment and support allowance, severe disablement allowance or disability living allowance.

 If you cannot complete the program you enrolled in due to issues with the school, it is possible to cancel the rest of your loan.
 You must keep in mind that this is not a general cancellation.
 You will not get your money back just because you do not like your school.
 Student loan cancellation is only possible under these circumstances:

 - Your school closed down while you were enrolled in their program.

 - You were misled about your school’s programs or the school violated certain laws.

 - Your school falsely certified your eligibility in order to receive a loan.

 - Your school does not return the loan funds to the lender.
-In this case the amount cancelled would be equal to the amount the school was supposed to return.
+In this case, the amount cancelled equals the amount the school was supposed to return.

 Cancellation Due To Death